salex/rbooks/README.md

 `db:setup` should create a new database and load the schema, then call seeds.db

-`seeds.db` should create a new user 'reviewer' with a password 'letmein'
+`seeds.db` should create a new user 'reviewer' with a password 'letmein' then it will create a new book

 There is a fair 'About' link that gives a little more details on how things work.